Tree-lattice zeta functions and class numbers: Introduction

 Now winding up and down along a cusp means that one considers cycles which move out on the ray, then return once and go back to the compact core.
 This corresponds nicely to what happens to a ``geodesic'' in the tree when projected down to the quotient graph.
 Note that non-compact quotients with cusps can only occur when the group $\Ga$ has torsion, so $\Ga$ is not the fundamental group of the quotient $X$ which is why one cannot consider the quotient alone but has to take the action of $\Ga$ on $Y$ into the picture.
 This is the idea behind Hyman Bass's approach to the zeta function \cite{Bass}.

 In the case of the Selberg zeta function, in certain arithmetic cases, it is possible to derive class number growth assertions \cites{Sarnak,class,classnc,class4}.
 This can, in principle, also be done for Ihara zeta functions \cite{Iharaclass}.
-In this paper we apply this technique also in the case of an infinite graph, thus obtaining new growths assertions for class numbers of orders in global fields.
+In this paper we apply this technique also in the case of an infinite graph, thus obtaining the above-mentioned growth assertions for class numbers of orders in global fields as follows: Let $\CC$ be a smooth projective curve with field of constants $k$ of $q$ elements, let $\infty$ be a closed point of $\CC$ and let $A$ be the coordinate ring of the affine curve $\CC\sm\{\infty\}$.
+Then there exist $\Delta\in\N$, $\eps>0$ such that for $m\to\infty$ one has

-In the following paper we decided to present the case of the untwisted zeta function first, as it is easier to understand.
-The twisted version, or $L$-function case is then presented in a separate section, where only the necessary changes to the original concepts are given.
-We find it easier to read this way and hope the reader will think so, too.